Simplify Your Workday: 9 Best Workflow Automation Apps

 Image Source: lindy.ai

-Lindy works as an AI-driven assistant builder that automates various business workflows through custom agents.
+Lindy is an AI-driven assistant builder that automates business workflows through custom agents.
 Each “Lindy” acts like a virtual coworker that can schedule meetings, write emails, or manage leads.

 The no-code platform lets you describe what you want in plain language, and the system builds the logic behind it.
 For instance, a marketing team might create an agent that drafts emails and updates a CRM, while HR could set up one that screens resumes and schedules interviews.